Michael Garrison (musician)

-Michael Garrison (born November 28, 1956 in Roseburg, Oregon, died on March 24, 2004 in Bend, Oregon) was a synthesist from Oregon, United States.
+Michael Garrison (November 28, 1956, in Roseburg, Oregon, – March 24, 2004, in Bend, Oregon) was a synthesist from Oregon, United States.

 Life and career

-Michael Earl Garrison was born in Roseburg, Oregon, on November 28, 1956 to William Garrison and Sharon (Walker) Curry.
+Michael Earl Garrison was born in Roseburg, Oregon, on November 28, 1956, to William Garrison and Sharon (Walker) Curry.
 His father worked as a banker and his mother was a homemaker.
-Michael Garrison died on March 24, 2004 in Bend, Oregon, of massive liver failure from prolonged overuse of alcohol.
+Michael Garrison died on March 24, 2004, in Bend, Oregon, of massive liver failure from prolonged overuse of alcohol.